 Awards and Honors

-Epic Charter School has two awards, these include: Epic Principal Honor Roll Certificate is awarded to students yearly who earn a 3.50-3.99 grade point average.
-Epic Superintendent Honor Roll Certificate is awarded to students yearly with a 4.0 grade point average or higher.
+EPIC Charter Schools has two awards, these include: EPIC Principal Honor Roll Certificate is awarded to students yearly who earn a 3.50-3.99 grade point average.
+EPIC Superintendent Honor Roll Certificate is awarded to students yearly with a 4.0 grade point average or higher.
 Weighted courses are included in the average.

 Clubs and Field Trips

-- Be in good standing Epic Charter Schools, which means not on the disciplinary plan.
+- Be in good standing with EPIC Charter Schools, which means not on the disciplinary plan.